timetoady/timetoady.gihub.io/_posts/2020-9-1-Functions-Objects-Arrays.md

 wifeShoppingList = [‘Bread’, ‘eggs’, ‘chips’, ‘broccoli’, ‘kidney beans’, ‘blueberries’, ‘diced tomatoes’];
 wifeShoppingList.splice(3, 0, ‘gushers, family size’);
 ```

+Yup, right between the broccoli and the kidney beans.
+She'll never notice it there.
+Right?

 Arrays accept all these methods [and more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) to read, manipulate, and copy the information you need.